 - a) List and describe any resources that are available to applicants, such as application guides, exam blueprints or programs for orientation to the profession. - 1.
 Application packages include a Registration Guide (application guide) that describes the registration requirements, including required documents and fees and how to complete the application form. - 2.
-College staff respond to inquiries by e-mail, telephone, fax and by meeting with prospective applicants. - b) Describe how your organization provides information to applicants about these resources.
+College staff respond to inquiries by e-mail, telephone, fax and by meeting with prospective applicants. - 3.
+The IESW Bridging Program for Internationally Educated Social Work Professionals, grants a Certificate in Canadian Social Work Practice. - b) Describe how your organization provides information to applicants about these resources.